pjhoberman/casa-table/README.md

 fly.io is my new heroku.
 Check it out.
 There's a `fly.toml` file in this repo.
 You can deploy this app to fly.io, just read some basic docs over there and set the secrets properly.

+## etc
+In main.py, there are a bunch of variables to set for your specific circumastance.

 # What else
 I'm not going to maintain this, but feel free to open an issue if you have any questions.
 Enjoy!